Learn to speak printing

 Foil emboss – to foil stamp and emboss an image on paper with a die

 Foil stamp – a letterpress process using foil and dies.
-Foil is transferred from its backing to
+A foil is transferred from its backing to

 the paper when stamped with a heated die.